 Child abuse offenses are punishable as a felony of the second degree if the alleged offender acted recklessly and caused serious bodily injury or serious mental injury.
-This degree of offense can result in two to 20 years in prison and/or a fine up to $10,000,
+This degree of offense can result in two to 20 years in prison and/or a fine of up to $10,000,

 Child abuse offenses are punishable as a felony of the third degree if the alleged offender acted intentionally or knowingly and caused bodily injury.
 This degree of offense can result in a prison sentence ranging from two to ten years and/or a fine up to $10,000.

 Child abuse offenses are punishable as a state jail felony if the alleged offender acted recklessly and caused bodily injury.
-This degree of offense can result in jail sentence from 180 days to two years in jail and/or a fine up to $10,000,
+This degree of offense can result in a jail sentence from 180 days to two years in jail and/or a fine of up to $10,000,

 Child abuse offenses are punishable as a state jail felony if the alleged offender acted with criminal negligence.
-This degree of offense can result in 180 days to two years in jail and/or a fine up to $10,000.
+This degree of offense can result in 180 days to two years in jail and/or a fine of up to $10,000.

 Abandoning or Endangering a Child